pjcalvo/full-ct-cycle/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/48/Twelve_Labours_Altemps_Inv8642.jpg" height="300px"/>

-# Heracles: Pleo's Test Engineer Challenge - Solution
+# Heracles: Pleo's Test Engineer Challenge - Pablo's Work

-We're really happy that you're considering to join us!
-Here's a challenge that will help us understand your skills and serve as a starting discussion point for the interview.

-We're not expecting that everything will be done perfectly as we value your time.
-You're encouraged to point out possible improvements in your solution and we will dicuss them during the interview.
+This is what i did:
+* First I added a backend small project using Python Flask.
+* I added CI support with CircleCI in order to run the tests
+* I added some unit tests for the "core" functionality which actually make find a problem with negatives
+* I will fix the code ...

 ## The challenge: Money Formatting